OracularIS/autest/docs/overview.md

 ## Run Sets for End-to-End Scenarios

-Smart AuTest allows for the creation of “Run Sets,” which are sequences of tests combined to script comprehensive end-to-end scenarios.
-This feature enables users to test complex workflows and interactions within the WMS in a seamless and integrated manner.
+Smart AuTest empowers users to create customized "Run Sets," which serve as meticulously crafted sequences of tests tailored to script comprehensive end-to-end scenarios.
+By amalgamating individual tests into cohesive sequences, users can effectively evaluate complex workflows and interactions, thereby ensuring the holistic functionality of the WMS.

 ## Stress Testing Capabilities